The Visible Church

 By Lina Cole

-There is no question on how technology has improved and increased reaching opportunities and comfort.
+There is no question that technology has improved they way people communicate and interact with those around them.
 Through technology, parents can video call their daughter who is studying in another country.
 Through technology, businesses can have meetings with high executives of other companies on the other side of the world.
 Through technology, the mom of five children can grocery shop from the comfort of her home.
 Through technology, the class of 2020 was able to graduate in the middle of a pandemic.
 Finally, through technology, Christians were able to stay connected with their church through a time of restrictions and lockdowns.

 Although the online church is not a new concept, it was not until the year 2020 that an online platform was the only way most churches were able to “meet.”
 The year 2020 brought restrictions to the church that hindered the in-person gatherings.
-The pandemic urged the church to adopt technology and get creative to allow their members to stay connected at some stent.
+The pandemic caused the church to adopt technology and get creative to allow their members to stay connected through the height of the pandemic.
 Churches used online platforms to share a message of hope as Christians struggled with fear and pain.
 Small groups opted to meet through Zoom.
 Pastors counseled and discipled through videocalls, and as people got sick or passed away, the only way to comfort them was through technology.
 However, as restrictions are being lifted and the church is able to meet in person, church leaders need to evaluate the effects of streaming church services and question whether this practice is misrepresenting God’s intended purpose of the church.

 The Biblical Church